Stakely/stakely-docs/docs/staking-api/cosmos-hub/index.md

 ## Notes

-- Cosmos integrations require specifying the correct `chain_id` for the target network.
-The API provides a dedicated endpoint to list all available Cosmos networks and their corresponding `chain_id` values.
+- Cosmos integrations require specifying the correct `X-NETWORK` for the target network.
+The API provides a dedicated endpoint to list all available Cosmos networks and their corresponding `X-NETWORK` values.
 - All staking operations are executed on-chain.
 Stakely prepares the transaction payloads, while signing is performed by your application using your preferred signing method.